Creating database tables

 Creating a new database table

-To create a new table from scratch within your workspace, go to the Database tab and select ‘New database table’.
-Name the new table, click ‘Create table’ and an Add Column window will open.
+To create a new table from scratch within your workspace, go to the Database menu and select ‘New database table’; a new tab will open showing the “New database table” wizard.

 New data table menu.gif